albert752/Klavaro-Dark-Theme/README.md

 # Klavaro Dark Theme

 Just a simple dark theme for the kalavaro text box.
-This will NOT cahnge teh rest of the GUI colour scheme.
+This will NOT cahnge the rest of the GUI colour scheme.

 ## Screenshots
 ![Alt text](/darklavaro.png?raw=true "Screenshot with Mint-Y-Yltra-Dark theme on Debian")